gabriella-harrison25/Programming_for_Scientists_Java_Code_Samples/Assignment 1/README.md

 # Assignment 1 Overview
 ## Circles on a Plane
+Goal: Perform statistical analysis on large dataset of circles.

 *Project1.java* : Represents points $(x,y)$ and establishes functions to find the Euclidean distance between two points.